dickermoshe/rabbit/README.md

 2. Run the generation command:
     ```bash
       dart run rabbit generate
       ```
       This will generate a `$Container` widget in the default output directory.

+      > [!IMPORTANT]
+      > Rabbit does not handle imports perfectly.
+You may need to add or remove some imports manually.
+      > However, any other syntax errors are considered bugs, and you should open an issue if you encounter them.

 3. Locate the generated widget and customize it as needed.
     ```dart
     class RedContainer extends StatelessWidget {